kstenschke/doShell/README.md

 doShell is a superset of shell script, providing commands geared towards headfull cross-platform browser- and terminal-automation.
 Possible usecases are end-to-end testing, infoSec reconnaisance and creation of productivity macros.
+In contrast to selenium and puppetteer, doShell's footprint does not differ from that of a regular user with a "vanilla" web browser.

 This project is a source-to-source (S2S) transpiler and runtime system for executing doShell scripts.